thejog2/untitled-game/README.md

 A control system (cursor keys) which are available on every platform

 Should Have
-The ability to display themes which will enhance users experience
+The ability to display themes which will enhance users' experience

 Could Have
 The ability to change difficulty within the game